Chart Color Schemes

 Point Lonsdale is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Point Lonsdale's population showed low cultural diversity, with 88.3% born in Australia and 90.9% being citizens.
-English was the language spoken at home by 96.4%.
-Christianity was the predominant religion, practiced by 50.4%.
+English was spoken at home by 96.4%.
+Christianity was the dominant religion, at 50.4%.

 Frequently Asked Questions - Diversity